brownjm1968/nuctools/README.md

    - LICENSE.md
    - setup.py

-Open a terminal in the top nuctools folder, and execute (I highly recommend an Anaconda installation):
+Open a terminal in the top nuctools folder, and execute (I recommend a brew `||` Anaconda installation):

 ```bash
 python -m pip install .